cis-ds/course-site/content/homework/geospatial-viz/index.markdown

 # Rubric

-Check minus: Cannot get code to run or is poorly documented.
+Needs work: Cannot get code to run or is poorly documented.
 No documentation in the `README` file.
 Severe misinterpretations of the results.
 Overall a shoddy or incomplete assignment.
 Map looks amateurish or hard to interpret.

-Check: Solid effort.
+Satisfactory: Solid effort.
 Hits all the elements.
 No clear mistakes.
 Easy to follow (both the code and the output).
 Nothing spectacular, either bad or good.

-Check plus: Interpretation is clear and in-depth.
+Excellent: Interpretation is clear and in-depth.
 Accurately interprets the results, with appropriate caveats for what the technique can and cannot do.
 Code is reproducible.
 Writes a user-friendly `README` file.
 Graph looks crisp, easy-to-read, and communicates information honestly and accurately.